rowcased/rowcased.github.io/build_square.md

 This one was based on my experience playing with toy blocks with my daughter and as a kid myself.
 I simply created a challenge for the coder to determine if a square could be built out of the available different-sized blocks.
 <br>
 * 6 kyu ~ kata difficulty ranking (1 kyu being the hardest)
-* 575 ~ codewarriors who have attempted this kata
+* 575 ~ number of members attempting this kata
 * 180 ~ correct submitted solutions
 * 98% ~ satisfaction rating